As with all other developmental milestones, the age at which babies start talking will vary from one child to the next.

 Make Eye Contact

-If your little one has a special toy, hold it up to your face to encourage her to look at you.
+If your little one has a special toy, hold it up to your face to encourage them to look at you.

-Talking to a baby in a sing song voice is often referred to “motherese” or “baby talk”.
+Talking to your baby in a sing song voice is often referred to “motherese” or “baby talk”.

 Action Songs and Poems

 Sing songs/poems like “The Wheels On The Bus”, “Itsy Bitsy Spider”, “If You’re Happy And You Know It”, etc.

 Turn Taking Games

 If your baby is interested in a particular toy, game or book, talk about it a lot.

 Babies Start Talking When They Are Ready, But…

-If your baby (12 month old) is babbling, making eye contact, responding to her name, showing joint attention, using gestures and pointing but does not have any words, keep doing what you are doing.
+If your baby (12 month old) is babbling, making eye contact, responding to their name, showing joint attention, using gestures and pointing but does not have any words, keep doing what you are doing.